 TikTok users file lawsuit against Montana over first-in-nation law banning app

-Five TikTok creators have filed a lawsuit to overturn a planned ban on the video sharing app in Montana
+Five TikTok creators filed lawsuit to overturn state’s proposed ban on the video sharing app

-TikTok users file lawsuit against Montana over first-in-nation law banning appShow all 3

-Five TikTok users filed a lawsuit to overturn a planned ban on the video sharing app in Montana.
+Five TikTok users have filed a lawsuit to overturn Montana’s proposed ban on the video-sharing app , which the state’s governor signed into law this week.

 “We expected a legal challenge and are fully prepared to defend the law,” said Emily Flower, spokeswoman for the Montana Department of Justice.